Silver Lake, Los Angeles

-Silver Lake is a residential and commercial neighborhood in the east-central region of Los Angeles, California, United States, originally home to a small community called Ivanhoe, so named in honor of the 1819 novel by Walter Scott.
-In 1907, the Los Angeles Water Department built the Silver Lake Reservoir, named for LA Water Commissioner Herman Silver, giving the neighborhood its name.
+Silver Lake is a residential and commercial neighborhood in the central region of Los Angeles, California, United States, originally home to a small community called Ivanhoe, so named in honor of the 1819 novel by Walter Scott.
+In 1907, the Los Angeles Water Department built the Silver Lake Reservoir, named for LA Water commissioner Herman Silver, giving the neighborhood its name.
 The area is now known for its architecturally significant homes, independently owned businesses, diverse restaurants, painted staircases, and creative environment.